MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/2_Getting_Started_with_Quick_Start_Part3.md

-# Getting started - console test harness
+# Getting started - Console test harness

 At this point we are ready to interact with Microsoft Graph.